Estimated reading time: 1.5 minutes

-We expect valuations to reflect wider market credit spreads and all-in yields for existing portfolio securities.
-Valuation analyses need to consider case-by-case situations focusing on fundamental performance, outlook, and liquidity.
+Overall, valuation analyses need to consider case-by-case situations focusing on fundamental performance, outlook, affordability of debt, and available liquidity.
 Therefore, some credits will continue to fare better than others.

 VRC continues to monitor market tone and expectations.
 Risks to the positive market dynamics remain, including, among others: